cvmfs-contrib/cvmfs-manage-replicas/README.md

 # cvmfs-manage-replicas

+This package makes managing cvmfs repository replication onto stratum 1s easy.

-For documentation on manage-replicas see the comments in [manage-replicas.conf](https://github.com/cvmfs-contrib/cvmfs-manage-replicas/blob/master/manage-replicas.conf).
+For documentation see the comments in [manage-replicas.conf](https://github.com/cvmfs-contrib/cvmfs-manage-replicas/blob/master/manage-replicas.conf).

 rpm distributions of this package for CentOS/RHEL are available in